My opinion on Webull

 Customer reviews

-- Access to Canadian and US stocks, ETFs, and US-listed options
+- Access to both Canadian and US equities, ETFs, and options

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-- Higher trading fees compared to some Canadian competitors
+- Higher trading fees compared to some rivals, especially for US stocks

-- Limited asset selection (no forex, crypto trading, or commodities)
+- Limited asset selection (no forex, crypto, or CFDs in Canada)

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :